AnnableLab/annablelab.github.io/pages/setup.md

 Unfortunately, EMHASS has a long and confusing configuration page, many of which are not actually required.

-Thankfully we can completely ignore the EMHASS configuration page, so just leave it as default.
+Thankfully, we can completely ignore the EMHASS configuration page, so just leave it as default.
 We will be overriding the values we care about later when running EMHASS.
-If you have already configured things, don't worry, it won't matter.
+If you have already configured things and are having any trouble, try resetting them to the defaults.

 ### Running EMHASS from Home Assistant